nagalamp/ta-assesment/README.md

-# TA Assessment -- Full Stack Application
+# TA Assessment -- OCR Project

 This repository contains a full-stack application built with: